rkonoplev/dniester/docs/MIGRATION_DRUPAL6.md

 - **`docker-compose.override.yml`** - Production Docker configuration with security enhancements
 - **`ExampleTest.java`** - Initial placeholder test file from early development

-These files are preserved for educational purposes and understanding the migration evolution.
+These files are preserved for reference and understanding the migration evolution.
 See `legacy/README.md` for detailed descriptions.

 ### Migration SQL Files